tanjoewel/TMS/README.md

 - Task management button route to task manager (super quick) (done)
 - 404 page (done)
-- Logging out user if jwt token is invalid (done)
+- Logging out user if jwt token is invalid **(done but is bare minimum and still kinda buggy.
+In particular, there are still scenarios where the cookies are not deleted.)**
   - First need to set up global login state (use React Context).
   - If we are implementing with a global axios interceptor, we need to make it so that 403 is only thrown in a few specific cases:
     - JWT token is invalid (does not check out (see the point on double checking decoded jwt token))